 - The insurance and microchipping relative frequency was highest in dogs (27.9 and 53.1%, respectively)

 - Dogs and to a lesser ectent cats from the least-deprived areas of Great Britain were more likely to be purebred, neutered, insured and microchipped

 Patterns of antimicrobial agent prescription in a sentinel population of canine and feline veterinary practices in the United Kingdom - The Veterinary Journal.

-- Systemmic antibiotic prescription appeared to decrease over the two years of the study.
+- Systemic antibiotic prescription appeared to decrease over the two years of the study